Wizty79/DevOps-Course-Starter-02/README.md

 Terraform Variables

-For keeping your secrets there are more then one way of doing this, here I've setup a file called variables.tf , however as this is a sensitive file it's been added to .gitignore and as such will not be committed and when using gitpod you'll have to re-create the file everything you start a new session, so for convenience while developing, you can keep the file in something like notepad++ on your local so you can easily copy past it in when you start a new session.
+For keeping your secrets there are more then one way of doing this, here I've setup a file called terraform.tfvars, however as this is a sensitive file it's been added to .gitignore and as such will not be committed, so when using gitpod you'll have to re-create the file everything you start a new session, so for convenience while developing, you can keep the file in something like notepad++ on your local, so you can easily copy and past it in when you start a new session.

 For more information on how to declare the variables please see the followeing page: